animalat/15-Seconds/README.md

 ---

-**15 Seconds** is a Chrome extension designed to boost productivity by adding a small delay before allowing access to chosen distracting social media sites.
+15 Seconds is a Chrome extension designed to boost productivity by adding a small delay before allowing access to distracting social media sites.
 This helps users pause and reconsider, reducing impulsive browsing and increasing focus.

-### Features
-- ⏳ Adds a 15-second delay when social media pages load
+- Adds a 15-second delay when social media pages load
-- 🚫 Helps break the habit of instant gratification from social media
+- Helps break the habit of instant gratification from social media

 ---

 ### Installation Instructions

-1. Open **Chrome** and navigate to **chrome://extensions/**
+1. Open Chrome and navigate to "chrome://extensions/"
-2. Enable **Developer mode** (toggle in the top right)
+2. Enable Developer mode (toggle in the top right)
-3. Click **Pack extension** (top left) and select this project’s root directory
+3. Click "Pack extension" (top left) and select this project’s root directory
-4. After packing, click **load unpacked** and select the unpacked folder
+4. After packing, click load unpacked and select the unpacked folder
 5. Enable the extension and configure as needed

 ---